 Jason M. Okai, JD/MIP '00

-Adjunct Professor, Copyright Law
+Adjunct Professor, Issues in Sports and Entertainment Copyright Law

 Jason Okai joined UNH Law in 2013 as an adjunct professor.
 He began teaching copyright law and intellectual property courses in 2007 at Vermont Law School, where he was also a faculty member of Vermont Law’s Sports Law Institute.